duongnosu/duongnosu.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!👋 I'm Nhu Duong, a master student in Data Science at Macquarie University, Sydney, Australia.
-I'm interested in Time-Series Forecasting, NLP and Data Visualization.
+Hi there!👋 I'm Nhu Duong, a master student in Data Science at Macquarie University, Sydney, Australia 🇦🇺.
+I'm interested in 📈Time-Series Forecasting, NLP and 🖼 Data Visualization.